UnknKriod/quickmark/README.md

 ---

-### 🚀 **Pull Requests are welcome!** 🙌

-Inspired by Fortnite’s intuitive marker system, designed to enhance team coordination and communication in Minecraft.

----

 ### 🚀 Contributing

 Pull Requests are welcome!
 Please feel free to submit issues and contributions on our [GitHub repository](https://github.com/UnknKriod/quickmark).